puterakahfi/learning-source/en/symfony-fw/software-architecture.md

-# Implement software architecture in symfony framework
+# Software architecture in symfony framework

 ## Ports and Adapters